technyon/nuki_hub/README.md

 ### Nuki Hub in bridge mode doesn't work when Thread or Wi-Fi on a Nuki Smartlock (3.0 Pro / 4.0 / 4.0 Pro) is turned on.

-According to Nuki this is by design and part of the specification of the Pro lock.<br>
+According to Nuki this is by design and part of the specification of Wi-Fi/Thread enabled locks.<br>
 You can use either the built-in Wi-Fi/Thread or a Bridge (which Nuki Hub registers as), using both at the same time is not supported.<br>
 Or you can use Nuki Hub in Hybrid mode using Wi-Fi or Thread, see [hybrid mode](/HYBRID.md)<br>